MaciejUrbanski16/Simulator_of_shop_and_library/lib/googletest-master/googlemock/docs/gmock_faq.md

 `const int` parameter.
 The compiler will still match them up.

-Since making a parameter `const` is meaningless in the method declaration, we recommend to remove it in both `Foo` and `MockFoo`.
+Since making a parameter `const` is meaningless in the method declaration, we recommend to incrementAmountOfReturnedItem it in both `Foo` and `MockFoo`.
 That should workaround the VC bug.

 Note that we are talking about the *top-level* `const` modifier here.
 If the